Hatred stirreth up strifes: but love covereth all sins.

 Love has many facets (I Cor 13:4-7), but this proverb emphasizes one of them – covering sins.
 Love overlooks offences against it; hatred gets offended, holds bitterness, or plots revenge.
 Love forgets and hides the sins of the repentant; hatred remembers them or spreads them to others.
 Love hears rumors, or even factual news of others’ sins, but never repeats them; hatred craves private information and spreads it to any listeners.

-Can you cover all sins, as the Preacher taught here?
-Peter once sought a limit of seven offences for covering sins, but the Lord Jesus pressed him to seventy times seven (Matt 18:21-22)!
-How can you fight others over a few pence, when Almighty God has forgiven you ten thousand talents (Mat 18:23-35)!
-These things should never occur among those who are Christians, and the sure judgment of the wicked servant is just and appropriate.
+Can you cover all sins, as Solomon taught here?
+Peter once asked for a limit of seven offences for covering sins, but Jesus pressed him to seventy times seven (Matt 18:21-22).
+How can you fight others over a few pence, when Almighty God has forgiven you ten thousand talents (Mat 18:23-35)?
+These things should never occur among those who are Christians, and the severe judgment of the wicked servant was just and appropriate.

 Covering sins is not compromise.
 It is not withholding Scriptural judgment, whether in the family, church, business, or nation.
 The rightful authority should speedily execute judgment, where God has ordained it.
 But covering sins should occur when the offences are against you, where there is repentance, or you are not in direct authority.

 Hatred of sin is holy and good (Pr 6:16-19; Ps 45:7).
 But hatred of others, shown by anger at personal offences, ignoring repentance, whispering about sins, and talebearing is murder in God’s judgment (Matt 5:21-26).
 It proves a person to be without eternal life and living for the devil with a spirit from hell (John 8:44; James 3:14-16; I John 3:15).